Why three words are not enough

 When I ask clients to describe their style, most of them give me their three words.
 Something like classic, minimal, cool or casual, effortless, chic.
 You know the drill.

-I worked at Stitch Fix for a long time, and we had our own version of this.
-We’d ask clients to rate outfits that mapped to different aesthetics.
-Using categories like classic, preppy, edgy, glam, boho, and romantic was our method to figure out which “box” they belonged in.
-My job was training stylists to interpret those ratings—we’d score everyone on each aesthetic, so you’d get ‘4 in boho, 1 in edgy’ or ‘3 in glam, 4 in classic’—and use those numbers with a Pinterest board to figure out what to send.
+I worked at Stitch Fix for a long time, and we had our own version of style words.
+We’d ask clients to rate outfits that mapped to different aesthetics (classic, preppy, edgy, glam, boho, and romantic) to figure out which “box” they belonged in.
+My job was training stylists to interpret those ratings.
+We’d score everyone on each aesthetic, so you’d get ‘4 in boho, 1 in edgy’ or ‘3 in glam, 4 in classic’—and use those numbers with a Pinterest board to figure out what to send.
 It was always a guess, though.
-I’d open a Pinterest board full of tailored blazers and straight-leg jeans from someone who rated as ‘4 in edgy’.
+I’d scroll through a Pinterest board full of tailored blazers and straight-leg jeans from someone who rated as ‘4 in edgy’.

 The problem is that boxes don’t always translate.
 I’ve worked with women who all call themselves “minimal”.
 One owns maybe twenty pieces, total.
 Another has a full closet—she just doesn’t wear print.
 Both would insist they’re minimal but they’d be miserable in each other’s wardrobes.